mozilla-ai/mcpd/docs/index.md

 ---

-`mcpd` is a toolchain and runtime developed by [Mozilla AI](https://mozilla.ai) that simplifies the configuration, execution and integration of Model Context Protocol (MCP) servers with your agentic application — across local development and production environments.
+`mcpd` is a toolchain and runtime developed by [Mozilla AI](https://mozilla.ai) that simplifies the configuration, execution and integration of Model Context Protocol (MCP) servers with your agentic application.
+It is intended to provide the same experience across local development and production environments.

 It removes the friction of cross-language server orchestration, secrets management, version pinning, and lifecycle control.